Abhinandan-Ricky/training.python_web/source/presentations/session09.rst

 .. rst-class:: build
 .. container::

-    * User can visit a DRF "API View" page to create, retrieve, update, and delete posts and categories.
+    * User can visit a DRF "API View" page to create and retrieve posts and categories.
     * Your primary resource for this will be the `DRF documentation <http://www.django-rest-framework.org/#installation>`_ "installation" and "example" guides.